Gynko/autocompleteMentored/README.md

 => If the first letter that I type is a "D", I need to be able to stop the algorithm a soon as it reaches an entry where the first letter is "E".

 > Note: it occurs to me that I don't know from the top of my head all the methods available for arrays, and their synthaxes: will that be problematic in a live interview?
+Would it be ok for me to have Cheat sheets?